pixelprotest/cozy-manager/README.md

 To remove all the downloaded models, we can run:
 `cozy clear`

+To remove all the models with a specific tag, we can run:

+`cozy clear --tag <tag>`

 ### 3. Reload Models

 Since all the information of our previously downloaded models are stored in a json file,